-The Company's non-insurance business and investments focused on sectors along the insurance value chain, such as health care, elderly care and technology.
-It steps up collaboration between these sectors, promotes integration of products and services and innovates their mode of delivery, in a bid to foster competitive advantage in niche markets and enhance its overall competitiveness.
-The Company strictly complies with relevant regulations, prudently manages investment activities in non-insurance fields, and constantly monitors, prevents adverse effects of operating activities of non-insurance member companies on the solvency of the Group and its insurance member companies.
+The Company is positioned as "a pure insurance player", and therefore its non-insurance business and investments focus on areas of health care, elderly care and technology, which aims to promote synergy across industries, boost the supply of insurance products and related services, foster competitive edge in niche markets and ultimately improve its overall competitiveness.
+The Company strictly complies with relevant regulatory rules and regulations, prudently manages investment activities in non-insurance fields, and constantly monitors and prevents adverse effects of operating activities of non-insurance member companies on the solvency of the Group and its insurance member companies.

 In terms of investment by non-insurance member companies, CPIC has established an equity investment management system for non-insurance areas based on equity shareholding and corporate governance system.
-It has set up an investment decision-making panel under the Assets and Liabilities Management Committee to organise and coordinate major equity investments of its member companies.
-Such investments are in compliance with relevant regulatory policies and internal management rules of the Group.
-They are also aligned with the Company's risk appetite and limits in non-insurance areas.
+It has set up an investment decision-making committee under senior management to organise and coordinate major equity investments of its member companies, which helped to ensure that such investments are in compliance with both regulatory requirements and internal policies of the Group, and are aligned with the risk appetite and risk limits of the Company in non-insurance areas.

-In management of non-insurance business, CPIC strictly complies with relevant regulatory regulations, evaluates the risk exposure and impact on solvency of non-insurance investments regularly, with formulation of special reports to be submitted to the board.
-It monitors the alignment of its non-insurance investments and strategic planning, with timely assessment and adjustment, if necessary, of the development strategies of non-insurance business.
-The Company has also set up quarantine mechanisms in assets and liquidity between its insurance and non-insurance member companies to ensure that investments in non-insurance member companies will not harm the interests of policyholders.
+In management of its non-insurance business, CPIC strictly complies with relevant regulations, and regularly evaluates the risk exposure of non-insurance investments and their impact on solvency, with findings reported to the board of directors.
+It also monitors the alignment of non-insurance business and the Group's overall strategic direction, with timely assessment and adjustment, if necessary, of the development strategies of its non-insurance business.
+The Company has also set up asset and liquidity quarantine mechanisms between its insurance and non-insurance member companies to ensure that investments in non-insurance member companies will not harm the interests of policyholders.

-In the first half of 2024, the Company reshaped the management system of non-insurance business and issued Rules on Non-Insurance Management, Rules on Management of Non-Insurance Subsidiaries and Rules on Non-Insurance Risk Management, seeking to enhance overall non-insurance management of the Group via improvement in management mechanisms, work processes, division of responsibilities and supportive tools.
+In 2024, the Company reshaped its non-insurance management system, issued Regulations on Non-Insurance Businesses, Regulations on Management of Non-Insurance Subsidiaries and Policies on Non-Insurance Risk Management, striving to strengthen oversight of non-insurance business of the Group in an all-around way through enhanced systems and mechanisms, policies and processes, responsibility and accountability, and supporting tools.

-(IV) Results of SARMRA assessment
+(IV).
+Results of SARMRA assessment